-You probably don’t need a reason to heat the kettle and steep your favorite tea.
-After all, wrapping your hands around a warm mug of tea feels great.
-But teas can also be helpful for symptoms of hormone imbalances—from hypothyroidism, cramps during PMS, and PCOS-related acne all the way to menopause.
+You probably don’t need a reason to heat the kettle, but knowing there are teas for hormone balance is just extra motivation.
+We talk about which teas can help with symptoms of hormone imbalances—from hypothyroidism, cramps during PMS, and PCOS-related acne all the way to menopause.

 Starting your day with coffee?
 Green tea makes for a great alternative.
 Most varieties have some caffeine—but less than a cup of joe—so it’ll help you perk up without any of the jitters.
 Plus, drinking green tea twice a day has been linked to lower risk of breast cancer in postmenopausal women.
 Not going through menopause yet?
 Green tea has plenty of antioxidants, and therefore, plenty of health benefits.